 Kinney (2005) GAT-3 transporters regulate inhibition in the neocortex.
 Mol Pain 94 4533 PMID: 16135550

 Herd et al (2013) Extrasynaptic GABA(A) receptors couple presynaptic activity to postsynaptic inhibition in the somatosensory thalamus.
 J Neurosci 33 14850 PMID: 24027285

 Kékesi et al (2015) Recurrent seizure-like events are associated with coupled astroglial synchronization.
 J Neurosci 9 215 PMID: 26150770

 Do you know of a great paper that uses (S)-SNAP 5114 from Tocris?
-If so please let us know.
+Please let us know.